AniMB/hardware_in-loop-testing/README.md

     ```
 ## Execution
 The worklfow on the yaml file starts the moment a push is made to main.
-Add the file paths to the YAML file.
+Add the `file paths` to the YAML file.
 To execute this project to the location of the self hosted runner loaction and execute `./run/sh`.

-## Issues
+## Precautions
-Incase the runner is deleted, reinstall the runeer at the same location.
+Incase the runner is deleted, reinstall the runner at the same location.
 To do this, skip the `first command`.
 If you get an error while configuring, execute
 ```
 rm -f .runnner